awsdocs/aws-elemental-mediatailor-user-guide/doc_source/dash-ad-markers.md

 # DASH Ad Markers<a name="dash-ad-markers"></a>

 A `Period` in a DASH manifest is eligible for ad replacement by MediaTailor when the first event in its event stream has splice insert or time signal cue out markers\.
-You can provide the markers in clear XML or in a base64\-encoded binary:
+You can provide the markers in clear XML or in base64\-encoded binary:
 + **Clear XML** – the event stream `schemeIdUri` must be set to `urn:scte:scte35:2013:xml`, and the first event must have `scte35:SpliceInfoSection` markers containing one of the following:
   + `scte35:SpliceInsert` with `outOfNetworkIndicator` set to `true`